jj5/kickass-crypto/README.md

 And then... people started telling me about the Sodium library, and suggesting that I use that instead.
-Since I'd already done a bunch of work for key management and input serialization and so on I figured I could just reuse all of that and provide a wrapper around Sodium too.
+Since I'd already done a bunch of work for key management and input serialization and message formatting and encoding and so on I figured I could just reuse all of that and provide a wrapper around Sodium too.
 So that's what I did.

 Now if you use this library you can decide whether you want to use the Sodium implementation or the OpenSSL implementation.
 Because the two implementations can happily co-exist you can also write code to move from one to the other, if you so desired.
+The implementations never share key configuration, they are entirely separate.

-I don't consider this library _rolling my own crypto_, rather I think of it as _figuring out how to actually use OpenSSL and Sodium_.
+I don't consider this library _rolling my own crypto_, rather I think of it as _figuring out how to actually use Sodium and OpenSSL_.
 If I've made any mistakes, obvious or otherwise, I would [really appreciate hearing about it](mailto:jj5@jj5.net?subject=Kickass%20Crypto).

 ## tl;dr